yoshizzle/developers-1/_guides/python-guide.md

 ## Getting an OAuth Token

 When working on an application that only deals with your own Linodes, acquiring an OAuth token is easy.
-Just log in to https://login.alpha.linode.com, click 'Manage Applications and Tokens', and then click 'Generate New Token' and copy the token displayed on the screen.
+Just log in to https://login.alpha.linode.com, click 'Manage Applications and Tokens', then click 'Generate New Token' and copy the token displayed on the screen.

 #### Generating OAuth Tokens

-If you need to generate an OAuth token using a client ID and client secret, as you would in an application where you manage Linodes for a user, use the LinodeLoginClient.
+If you need to generate an OAuth token using a client ID and client secret (as you would in an application where you manage Linodes for a user) use the LinodeLoginClient.
 This requires you to have set up an OAuth application at {{ site.login_root }}.

 {% highlight python %}